BenDWit/EIT-TOOLKIT/README.md

 # EIT-TOOLKIT
-Collection of tools for sysadmins and cybersecurity pro's
+Collection of tools for sysadmins and cybersecurity purposes